-When should I consider a Brand Portal?
-When do I need a Digital Asset Management System?
+“And when do I need a Digital Asset Management System?”

 The answer to this question of course depends on your role and the needs and maturity of your organization.
 As an organization you would probably have to look at where you stand on a macro level and if you have a high volume of digital assets and a lot of users who are working with them, you either already have a DAM or you need to get one.
 Whether a Brand Portal is required is a separate question.

 As a Brand Manager or marketing professional it is required that you effectively communicate about your brand and brand guidelines and to take control of the way your brand assets are used.
 So, if your target audience exceeds a couple-of-dozen people you definitely need a Brand Portal or Marketing Portal.

 - How does a particular solution fit into your existing infrastructure?